 Leaks aren’t always obvious, but they can often waste water and increase water bills.
 Most leaks are easy to fix, while others may require a plumber.

 Denver Water is responsible for repairing leaks on its water meters and water mains.
 Property owners are responsible for service lines, which run from the main all the way into a home.
-As a courtesy, during an emergency leak Denver Water will replace the section of a customer's service line that runs from the main to the meter.

 To report a leak to a water meter or water main, or to request an inspection, contact Denver Water Customer Care at 303-893-2444.